Guernsey Airport: History

 The airport was officially opened on 5 May 1939.
 However, regular air services only commenced in October 1946.
 By 1948, BEA were operating a daily service to Southampton using Douglas DC-3 aircraft.
 From 1951, Jersey Airlines flew BEA associate scheduled services to Southampton at weekends using Rapide eight-seat biplane airliners.

 In 1960 there were four grass runways, with lengths ranging from 2040 ft to 3060 ft.
 1960 also saw the construction of a new tarmac runway of 4800 ft.
 In early 2000s alongside the work on the new terminal, the States of Guernsey Commerce and Employment department claimed an extension was necessary to allow the use of larger aircraft such as the Boeing 737 Classic or Airbus A320 family for trans-European flights.
 In 2012, a set of four two-day closures under the Airport 2040 programme allowed contractors for the States of Guernsey to resurface the existing runway, extend runway end safety areas and also reconstruct parts of the concrete apron areas.
 Taxiways which connect the aprons to the runway were also resurfaced and realigned, whilst a new drainage system was implemented.
 New airfield ground lighting and navigational aids were also installed.

 Aurigny has its head office on the airport property.
 At one time the Channel Islands subsidiary of British United Airways had its head office on the airport property.

 Facilities

 Terminal

 Work started on a new terminal building in 2002, which became operational on 19 April 2004.
 The old terminal was demolished in May 2004 to make space for additional aircraft stands and a passenger walkway from the new terminal.
 The new terminal was designed to be able to handle about 1.25 million passengers per year.
 In 2013, 886,396 passengers used the airport, with 49,403 aircraft movements.

-Ground handling is provided by Aurigny Aviation Services for Aurigny, Blue Islands and British Airways.
+Ground handling is provided by Aurigny Aviation Services for Aurigny and British Airways.
 While ASG (Aircraft Servicing Guernsey) and Aiglle handle business and general aviation.